You are using an outdated browser version not supported by this website.

 Toughened safety glass is hard to break, but when it does it shatters into thousands of small pieces meaning injury from lacerations is reduced.
 However, this poses a risk for falls if the barrier was intended to protect a height of 1m or more.

-Toughened laminated safety glass (LSG) with a stiff interlayer is designed to remain upright to even when it has broken.
+Toughened laminated safety glass (LSG) with a stiff interlayer is designed to remain upright even when it has broken.
 The stiffened interlayer ensures that it can hold post-failure loads and this type of glass can be used with no interlinking rail for clearest views.

 Enhance your building projects with the elegance and functionality of glass balustrades, ensuring compliance and safety with Metro Glass’s expert support.